<?xml version="1.0" encoding="UTF-8"?>

 <p>Before getting into the actual ANSI stuff, <code>\[</code> and <code>\]</code> are there

-to inform the shell that the enclosed characters take up no physical
+to inform the shell that the enclosed characters will not actually

-space on the screen.
-Without these, the shell will get confused
+be displayed.
+Without these, the shell can get confused about line

-<p>ANSI Escape Codes, on the other hand, are interpreted by the terminal
+<p>ANSI Escape Codes, on the other hand, get interpreted by the terminal

 <p>Here&#8217;s a snippet that spews out all of the colors you can jam into